-Refusing a test, or a positive test are only two of the ways in which your child, can break the anti-doping rules.
-Don't forget there are 10 ADRV's athletes can be sanctioned for.
+Refusing a test, or a positive test are only two of the ways in which your child can break the anti-doping rules.
+Don't forget there are 11 ADRVs athletes can be sanctioned for.
 So always encourage your child to undertake their test if they are notified and to understand they are strictly liable for what is found within their body.

-Testing of minors (Under 18's)
+Testing of minors (Under 18s)

-As a parent or guardian of a Minor (under 18) you will have to give consent to your NGB to ensure you are happy for your child to be selected for doping control.
-This can be done through a variety of ways such as, NGB membership agreements or competition registration.
-It is important to be aware that by not giving parental consent you could be stopping your child competing.
-It is the role of your NGB to check that consent is in place, not UKAD.
+As a parent or guardian of a minor (under 18) you may be required to give consent to your NGB to ensure you are happy for your child to be selected for Testing.
+This can be done through a variety of ways such as agreeing to the terms of NGB membership agreements or competition registration.
+It is important to be aware that by not giving parental consent you could be stopping your child participating in their sport.
+You should also be aware that in certain sports the fact that you have allowed your child to participate in the sport will automatically mean that you are deemed to have given consent to Testing and you will not be required to provide further explicit consent.
+It is the responsibility of your NGB to ensure that adequate provisions for consent are in place, not UKAD.

-To support your child it is important to understand the basics of the testing procedure in relation to Minors.
-First thing to remember is Minors must be notified. with an adult present, whether this is another member of the Doping Control Personnel (DCP), a coach, a manager and so on.
+To support your child it is important to understand the basics of the testing procedure in relation to minors.
+First thing to remember is minors must be notified with an adult present, whether this is another member of the Doping Control Personnel (DCP), a coach, a manager and so on.
 If an adult is not present, notification will be paused until another adult can be located to be present at the notification.
 The athlete may be chaperoned by the DCP member to locate another adult.
-At no point will the DCP be left alone with an unaccompanied Minor following notification.
+At no point will the DCP be left alone with an unaccompanied minor following notification.